Check out my other site, RPGreats, for honest RPG reviews!

 3/18/2016

-After years of market dominance (in no small part due to unfair business practices on Nintendo's part), the NES finally got some legitimate competition from Sega with the release of the Genesis - a platform with four years of technological improvement behind it that sported faster games, better graphics and even a pretty sleek, spaceship-esque design which contrasted sharply with the "gray toaster" design of the NES.
+After years of market dominance (in no small part due to unfair business practices on Nintendo's part), the NES finally got some legitimate competition from Sega with the release of the Genesis - a platform with six years of technological improvement behind it that sported faster games, better graphics and even a pretty sleek, spaceship-esque design which contrasted sharply with the "gray toaster" design of the NES.
 Not one to be outdone, though, Nintendo released the SNES in 1991, kicking off a fierce rivalry between the companies and their fans; Sega aggressively pushed their faster games (using marketing buzzwords like "Blast Processing"), their heavier focus on competitive sports games and being the 'big kids' console with darker and edgier titles like an uncensored version of Mortal Kombat, while Nintendo mostly stuck with what made their NES games such a big hit - impeccable design quality and fun factor above all else.
 It certainly paid off for them too, as many fans (myself included) still value the SNES as the greatest console of all time with games that have never been surpassed in quality even decades later.
-So, with all that said, let's look at my 30 favorite games on this legendary platform that still hold up magnificently well today.
+So, with all that said, let's look at my favorite games on this legendary platform that still hold up magnificently well today.

-30. Mega Man 7 (Capcom, 1995)
+43. Mega Man 7 (Capcom, 1995)

 I don't think anyone expected the original Mega Man series to make a comeback after the launch (and runaway critical success) of Mega Man X. But it did, spawning three more games on consoles before going on a hiatus for many years and re-emerging in the era of the Wii, PS3 and Xbox 360.
 Mega Man 7 combines several elements of the previous titles, though it takes most strongly after the Game Boy games with its shop system, complex passwords and overall setup (two rotations of four bosses each, rather than being able to pick from all eight at the start).
 The sound design as a whole isn't so great this time around, but the gameplay is as solid as ever, and this is definitely among the more challenging Mega Man titles out there.